Frank Loesser: Later life and death

 From 1965 until 1968, Loesser was composing the book, music and lyrics for Señor Discretion Himself, a musical version of a Budd Schulberg short story.
 A version was presented in 1985 at the New York Musical Theatre Works.
 With the support of his widow Jo Loesser, a completed version was presented at the Arena Stage, Washington, D.C., in 2004, reworked by the group Culture Clash and director Charles Randolph-Wright.

-When he was asked why he did not write more shows, Loesser responded that "I don’t write slowly.
-It’s just that I throw out fast."
+When he was asked why he did not write more shows, Loesser responded that "I don't write slowly.
+It's just that I throw out fast."
 The New York Times confirmed his hard working habits and wrote that Loesser "was consumed by nervous energy and as a result slept only four hours a night, spending the rest of the time working."

 Loesser, a heavy cigarette smoker, died on July 28, 1969, of lung cancer at age 59 at the Mount Sinai Hospital in Manhattan's East Harlem neighborhood.
-His body was cremated and his ashes were scattered at sea the next day.